priyankajadhav7057/User-Management-System/README.md

 Update these values according to your local MySQL configuration.

-> ⚠️ For production applications, database credentials should be stored in environment variables instead of directly inside `index.js`.
+> ⚠️ **Note:** For production applications, database credentials should be stored in environment variables instead of directly inside `index.js`.

 ## ▶️ Run the Project